 Don’t go quite yet.
 Let’s practice more, so you’ll be able to buy shoes in Portuguese all by yourself!
 Take a look at the pictures and tell us what type of shoes they are.

 That’s it!
 So, what shoes are you wearing now?
-Don’t forget, you can always go buy new Havaianas with your teacher when you come for your Portuguese immersion class!
+Do you prefer sandals or sneakers if you are in a Portuguese class?
+Don’t forget, you can always go buy new Brazilian Havaianas with your teacher when you come for your Portuguese immersion class!

 See you next time!